 We need connection please!

-Quite soon after I arrive by ferry from Iran to the Emirates, things start to stir for me.
-Read on…
+Soon after I arrive by ferry from Iran to the Emirates, things start to stir for me.

 While I stay with a family I met through Couch Surfing, Pappy and Dany are very supportive of me trying to raise money for Focus on Education.
 While cycling through Africa we raised quite some money but somehow it doesn’t take off since I am cycling towards India.
 We definitely need more to fulfill our goals!